-About Nineteenth-Century French Studies
+A brief history of Nineteenth-Century French Studies

 In 1999, Tom Goetz was succeeded by Marshall C. Olds (University of Nebraska, then Michigan State University), under whose editorship the journal—now published by the University of Nebraska Press—added Associate Editors and Book Review Editors.
 In addition to the Editorial Board, whose members are deeply involved in the journal's daily operations, the Advisory Board has continued to evolve with the ongoing demands of scholarship in the twenty-first century and remains an active group heavily invested in the success of the journal.
 Nineteenth-Century French Studies soon joined the Project MUSE database and electronic subscriptions became available, making the journal's content readily available around the world.
 To increase the discussion of published scholarship in the field, in 2007 the journal began publishing additional book reviews on its web pages.
 Like his predecessor, Marshall Olds was recognized by the French government for his service to French culture and scholarship and in 2005 was named Chevalier dans l'Ordre des Palmes académiques.
 From 2003 to 2011, while still at the University of Nebraska, he held the position of Willa Cather Professor.

 Seth Whidden was named Editor in 2014.
 The new editorship brought a number of changes and initiatives.
 NCFS moved the entirety of its book reviews online to the journal’s new web pages.
-The new Editorial Board increased the maximum length of article submissions (from 5500 to 7000 words), announced a call for special issues, and created and invited initiatives that complement the journal's long tradition of publishing article-length essays: invited essays of nearly double the length of a traditional article and Incipit, a dialogic format in which two colleagues debate a matter of primary concern to the field.
-These ventures were launched in volume forty-four (2015–16).
-Finally, in the Fall of 2015 the journal began compiling related NCFS content in support of the text chosen each year for France’s agrégation exam.
-In light of these efforts, in 2016 the Council of Editors of Learned Journals named NCFS the recipient of the Phoenix Award for Significant Editorial Achievement.
+The journal increased the maximum length of article submissions, began inviting proposals for special issues and dossiers, and commissionned projects that complement the journal's long tradition of publishing article-length essays: invited essays of nearly double the length of a traditional article, and Incipit, a series of dialogic texts in which colleagues debate a matter of primary concern to the field.
+These ventures were launched in volume forty-four (2015–16), along with annual compliations of related NCFS content in support of the text chosen each year for France’s agrégation exam.
+In light of these efforts, in 2016 the Council of Editors of Learned Journals named Nineteenth-Century French Studies the recipient of its Phoenix Award for Significant Editorial Achievement.
 The journal will cap off its first fifty years with a special issue devoted to the legacy of the Paris Commune, published in May 2021 to coincide with the event’s 150th anniversary.

 The journal's rich history is a testament to its enduring commitment to promoting the best scholarship in nineteenth-century French literature and related fields.